NuclearRedeye/editor-reverse-proxy/README.md

-# editor-test
+# editor-reverse-proxy

-Repo that can be used to run a local instance of the editor backend and client
+Repo that can be used to run a local instance of the Libero Editor backend and client

 # Usage